plkpiotr/stock-exchange-frontend/README.md

 Frontend:
 - `react-scripts start` to run frontend on localhost:3000
-- `npm run storybook` to run storybook on localhost:9009

 To do:
 - Stylize `Loading bar` and create component form it